Vehicle Problems Not Covered Under Lemon Law

 - Brake pedal failures

-- Defective seat belts/ seat belt failure
+- Defective seat belts/seat belt failure

 - Electrical problems

-- Malfunctioning engine computer and cruise control
+- Malfunctioning engine computer

 - Engine fires